martijnmichel/nordvpn-linux/README.md

 The app will prompt your nordvpn credentials when opening the app or trying to connect to a server while youre not logged in.
 Credentials are saved automagically.

 ## Connect to a server
 Click on a country to connect to a server.
-(You need to be logged in)
+You will be prompted for your credentials if youre not logged in.

 ## Change settings
 Open the popup menu by clicking on the bars on the topleft, change any setting you like.
 They are saved automatically.